Underinsurance (healthcare): Structural underinsurance

-At risk populations and situations
+At-risk populations and situations

-Children with Special Health Care Needs
+Children with Special Healthcare Needs

-Children with Special Healthcare Needs (CSHCN) have been the most highly research population that experiences the effects of underinsurance.
+Children with Special Healthcare Needs (CSHCN) have been the most highly researched population that experiences the effects of underinsurance.
 CSHCN have been routinely been defined as those who have or are at increased risk for a chronic physical, developmental, behavioral, or emotional condition and who also require health and related services of a type or amount beyond that required by children generally.
 All children who have been identified as CSHCN must be considered and taken into account when research is being conducted to further identify who is at risk for experiencing underinsurance.